Political Science (PSC)

 PSC 450 Independent Research/Project Credits: 1-5

 Course Description: Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite(s): Declared political science major, a minimum of 2.5 GPA, and departmental approval.
+May be repeated for credit.
+Prerequisite(s): A minimum of 2.5 GPA and departmental approval.

 PSC 493 Applied Learning Experience Credits: 3